trtku/sand-report/README.md

 This project is developed by Ko Tsuruta(<trtku0809@gmail.com>); as a part of his Master Thesis at Tokyo University of the Arts (TUA) supervised by Prof.Mitshiro Kanada and Takahiro Kai.

-Special Thanks to the members of Structural Engineering Laboratory at TUA.
+Special Thanks to the members of Structural Engineering Laboratory at TUA for fruitful discussion.